MikkelGodsk/ImageClassificationWithSymbolicHints/README.md

 This repository contains the code for our paper "Image Classification With Symbolic Hints" (*INSERT HYPERLINK*).
 Here we use a budget-friendly fusion scheme for classifiers which is derived in `Derivation.pdf`.

-If you use any of our code in this repo, please cite *INSERT CITATION*.
+If you use any of our code, please cite *INSERT CITATION*.

 ## How to run this project:
 - `git clone https://github.com/MikkelGodsk/ImageClassificationWithSymbolicHints.git`